AutoDarkMode/Windows-Auto-Night-Mode/README.md

 ![Screenshot](https://github.com/Armin2208/Windows-Auto-Night-Mode/blob/master/screenshot.png)

 ## Description
 Microsoft provides a dark theme in Windows 10.
 You can switch manually between the implemented dark and white theme on the Settings app.
-On the other side some programs or operating systems are allowing a automatic switch at a specific time.
-While it is bright outside, you have a bright OS.
-At afternoon the sun starts to set, so your operating system also switches to a darker look to take care of your eyes.
+On the other hand some programs or operating systems are allowing a automatic switch at a specific time.
+While it is bright outside, you have a bright and clearly readable OS.
+At afternoon the sun starts to set and your operating system also switches to a darker look to take care of your eyes.

 I wanted to have this kind of solution in Windows, so I wrote this little program.